About Lifr

 No dark patterns.
 Ever.

-No streaks to lose.
+No streak held over your head.
 No red badges of shame.
 No "people like you also bought".
 Cancel in two taps, export everything, keep your data.

 vs. growth-at-all-costs